 For the most part therapy and medication are used to alleviate the condition and allow those with it to function in every day to day life better.
 Medication isn’t a permanent cure for ADHD but can definitely make people concentrate better and be calmer, as well as opening the door for improved learning.
 Various therapies can be implemented by professionals to help get to the underlying problems and help sufferers handle their situation better.

 Can Sensory Solutions help with ADHD?

-In short, they can certainly have a positive effect on those with the condition.
+In short, sensory rooms can certainly have a positive effect on those with ADHD.
 Vibration, focused lighting, aromatherapy and sound control can dramatically affect our ability to attend.
 These tools act as filters for children with ADHD and ADD.
 The inability to focus and attend when necessary can be debilitating to education and life skills.

 Our multi sensory rooms at Experia help to filter out extraneous sensory information.
 This helps the user to organise and modulate their thinking better, as well as their speech and orientation.
 Being exposed to calming lights from sources like bubble tubes, aromas and sounds can help the user relax and then engage and focus on their surroundings.
 A school or home setting up a sensory room can help improve the life quality of users and provide the sensory nutrition to boost attention.
 Our rooms can be a place for the individual with ADHD to engage calmly and succeed.

 Experia have a wealth of experience when it comes to sensory solutions for ADHD.
 We can help your create an environment that will help those in your care; whether that is portable equipment that can help create sensory experiences anywhere, or a purpose built and designed sensory room.
 Contact us today and see how we can help you get the best sensory experience for ADHD sufferers.